Mamannne/NeuralNetwork/README.md

     - NumPy
     - Pandas (optional, for data management)
     - Leveraged libraries like **tqdm** for progress visualization during training.
-    - Used **scipy.special** only for the implementation of the logsumexp function.
+    - Scipy.special only for the implementation of the logsumexp function.
     - Matplotlib (for visualization)
     - Json to store the model easily